 A classic adventure through Outback New South Wales.
 Reflecting on the discovery and settlement of Australia’s inland.
 Tracing the Darling – Murray Rivers system from source to sea along great 4WD back roads.
 Visiting the World Heritage archaeological site of Mungo National Park – 10 days departs Brisbane or Adelaide

 Single Supplement AUD$465.
 Special Discounts apply to this tour.
-See Clause 4 of the Terms and Conditions.
 Early Bird price reverts to the Regular Price 6 months prior to each tour departure date.
-Minimum number of guests for this tour is 7.

 Trace historic rivers winding their way 2,000 kms through remote Outback NSW.
 Reflect on more than a century of pioneering discovery and endeavour.